Grotesque – 1988 – Linda Blair

 I need to make a confession.
-I’m fascinated by Linda Blairs persona as an actress.
-Because, let’s be honest, she haven’t made a great performance since the Exorcist in 1973.
+I’m fascinated by Linda Blair’s persona as an actress.
+Because let’s be honest, she hasn’t made a great performance since The Exorcist in 1973.
 But she has something that I can’t put my finger on.
 I enjoy the movies she’s been in.
 If they’re really low-budget so much the better.
 In Grotesque she doesn’t have a major part.
 It’s more like a supporting role or possibly a role just because she’s famous.

 Grotesque is one of those movies that moralizes.
-It comments on that the exterior – our looks – don’t have anything to do with what is our hearts.
+It comments that the exterior – our looks – don’t have anything to do with what is our hearts.
 That it’s in the ugliness of our hearts the evil lives, not in our shallow presence.
-You can be a total freak inside with out it showing on the outside and vice versa of course.
+You can be a total freak inside without it showing on the outside and vice versa of course.

-The make up effects are pretty lame and the acting is wooden.
+The makeup effects are pretty lame and the acting is wooden.
 But there are some saving graces.
 Some of the parts are sort of like meta film quality.
 And there is a few point som really cool humor in there.
 Especially towards the end.
-But rest assure, this is a real budget film so all won’t see the entertainment factor that I see in it.
+But rest assured this is a real budget film so all might not see the entertainment factor that I see in it.